awantoch/beemflow/README.md

    - Ensure the runtime host has AWS credentials (IAM role, or `AWS_ACCESS_KEY_ID`/`AWS_SECRET_ACCESS_KEY` and `AWS_REGION` env vars).
    - Secrets are looked up by name under the given prefix, e.g. `{{secrets.DB_PASSWORD}}` fetches the secret at `/beemflow/DB_PASSWORD`.

+## ❓ FAQ

+### Why does BeemFlow include a `tools/http.fetch.json` manifest but not one for `core.echo`?
+BeemFlow treats `http.fetch` as a first-class, overridable JSON-Schema tool—we ship a manifest so teams can tweak its parameters (timeouts, headers, defaults) or swap in their own fetch implementation.
+In contrast, `core.echo` is an internal debug adapter with a fixed single `text` parameter and no need for runtime schema changes, so it has no external JSON manifest.

+### Why is there an `openai.json` manifest if there's a built-in OpenAI adapter?
+The Go adapter implements the execution logic (auth, HTTP calls, streaming, function-calling), but the JSON manifest declares the full input schema (all parameters, defaults, descriptions) so flows can validate and introspect the exact arguments—and so you can customize the schema without rebuilding the engine.

 ## 💼 Runtime Configuration

 BeemFlow is driven by a JSON configuration file (default `flow.config.json`).
 You can also pass a custom path via `flow serve --config path/to/config.json`.
 Key sections: